Being an American in Barcelona

 Highlights and memorable moments

-Another one of my favorite things to do was simply walking the streets of Barcelona.
-From the Passeig de Gracia to the Gothic Quarter, nearly every area and street is uniquely beautiful or amazing in some way, and I was constantly in awe of the architecture.
-Because the US is a “newer” country, we simply cannot find the architectural detail like that of Barcelona really anywhere in the US!
-I also thoroughly enjoyed getting to know my teachers from my classes, all of whom were Barcelona locals, and therefore kind and fun.
+Another favorite pastime was simply walking the streets of Barcelona.
+From Passeig de Gràcia to the Gothic Quarter, nearly every area and street is uniquely beautiful, and I was constantly in awe of the architecture.
+Because the U.S. is a much “newer” country, we simply can’t find the same architectural detail anywhere else!

-Finally, attending an FC Barcelona “fútbol” match (or “soccer” to us Americans!) was 100% something I would recommend anyone attend.
-It was such a fun experience and the fan / crowd energy was truly unmatched.
+Finally, attending an FC Barcelona “fútbol” match (or “soccer”, to us Americans!) was something I’d 100% recommend to anyone.
+It was such a fun experience – the fan energy was truly unmatched.

 Personal growth and reflection